 If this event, which appeared mere chance at the time, hadn’t happened, I may not have been hired.
 The interview and the tests went well.
 The misfortune during my student years because of not fitting in groups had made me investigating culture and cultural differences, so it wasn’t hard for me to translate the expectations of Cap Gemini with regard to its employees into test answers.
 The tests made it appear as if I fitted perfectly into the corporate culture of Cap Gemini.
 And so I was sent to a junior programming class to prepare for my first assignment.

-I was afraid to turn up.
-I felt unfit for the job.
+I was afraid to turn up as I felt unfit for the job.
 My self-confidence was low and I had manipulated the test results to make it appear that I fitted in.
 During the class we learned about programming.
 I was often joking about a programme I was planning to write.
-It was named DoEverything as it was going to do everything.
-It is a remarkable coincidence that I later fount out that such a programme may already exist.
+It was named DoEverything as it was meant to do everything.
+It is a remarkable coincidence that such a programme may already exist.

 My classmates were discussing what type of car they were going to drive once they were on the job.
 I was the only one planning to use public transport.
 I was not a model employee.
-One classmate, a cheerful guy coming from the Eindhoven area, expressed his amazement about me having passed all the tests.
-Remarkably, his name refers to the initials of the lady who appeared to be God.
+One classmate, who was a cheerful guy coming from the Eindhoven area, expressed his amazement about me having passed all the tests.
+His name refers to the initials of the lady who appeared to interfere with my life by making strange coincidences happen.
 She later moved to the Eindhoven area.